deeptools/HiCExplorer/docs/content/mES-HiC_analysis.rst

     This is often caused by bins of low counts.
 Use a more stringent filtering of bins.`

-This can be solved by stringenter z-score values for the filter threshold or by a look at the plotted matrix.
+This can be solved by a more stringent z-score values for the filter threshold or by a look at the plotted matrix.
 In our case we see that chromosome Y is having more or less 0 counts in its bins.
-This chromosome can be excluded from the correction by not defining it for the set of chromosoms that should be corrected, parameter `--chromosomes`.
+This chromosome can be excluded from the correction by not defining it for the set of chromosomes that should be corrected, parameter `--chromosomes`.

 Plot corrected matrix
 ^^^^^^^^^^^^^^^^^^^^^

-We can now plot the one of the chromosomes (eg. chromosome X) , with the corrected matrix.
+We can now plot the one of the chromosomes (e.g. chromosome X) , with the corrected matrix.

 New parameter: